 Project duration: Nov 2025 - Sept 2027

-Since early February, an online survey on the use and reduction of (bio-)plastics has been running.
-Participants are invited from agriculture, forestry, vegetable and fruit production, and horticulture.
+From early February to the end of April, we ran an online survey on the use and reduction of (bio-)plastics.
+Participants from agriculture, forestry, vegetable and fruit production, and horticulture were invited.
 The aim of the survey is to gather experiences, assessments, and practical knowledge from the perspective of users and to incorporate these insights into further project work.

 The project is funded by the Fachagentur für Nachwachsende Rohstoffe (FNR) within the funding programme “Sustainable Renewable Resources”, under the priority area “Information and Societal Dialogue on Bioeconomy and Sustainability.”